-What is a snuffle mat?
+What is a snuffle mat for dogs?

-How to make a snuffle mat
+How to make a DIY snuffle mat

 Cut the fleece into 1- to 1-1/2-inch strips by 7-inches long and vary your strip widths and lengths to make a fuller mat that's even more amusing for your dog.
 For example, you'll need about 260 or more fleece strips to complete a 12- inch by 15-inch size snuffle mat.

-To assemble your snuffle mat, push one end of the first strip through a hole anywhere on the rubber mat and take the other end of the strip and push it through the next hole.
+To assemble your pet snuffle mat, push one end of the first strip through a hole anywhere on the rubber mat and take the other end of the strip and push it through the next hole.
 Flip the mat, and tie the strip into a single overhand knot.
 Take the second strip, push it through the second hole beside the existing strip, and push the other end through the third hole.
 Flip the mat, and knot that strip.

 Continue pushing the strips through the holes in the same sequence and knotting each until you finish one length of the rubber mat.
 Repeat for your second row of holes.
 When you're done with these two rows, take a strip of fleece and push it through the first hole in the first row, then push the other end through the first hole in the second row.
 Turn the mat over and knot this strip, which is at right angles to the first two rows.